vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/B_Chemistry_Primer_Refresher.md

 H-C-C-O-H
 HH
 C2H2O or C2H2OH
-Figure B.2: Representing atoms as colored spheres for schematic purposes, we can de- pict the general appearance of molecules as bonded collections of atoms.
+Figure B.2: Representing atoms as colored spheres for schematic purposes, we can depict the general appearance of molecules as bonded collections of atoms.
 Here, we have three elements-hydrogen, oxygen, and carbon-combined into familiar molecules.
 Oxygen in the air we breathe is self-bonded into a "diatomic" molecule.
-Two represen- tations appear below each molecule: a dia- gram indicating bonds (including double- bonds in some cases), and the chemical formula.
+Two representations appear below each molecule: a diagram indicating bonds (including doublebonds in some cases), and the chemical formula.
 CO2
 CH1
 electron to share), oxygen has two (wants to "borrow" two electrons to feel good about itself), and carbon tends to have four (either donating four in the case of CO2, or accepting four when bonding to hydrogen).
 The chemical formula for each uses elemental symbols to denote the participants and subscripts to count how many are present.?